 5. Choose what stays and what goes.

-Go through everything in the room and decide whether it stays or goes.
+Go through every object room by room and decide whether what stays and goes.
 Ask yourself these questions:

 *Will I actually use this item in the near future?